Michael Bair: Biography

 Bair started his career in the early 1980s, pencilling a "Stormy Tempest" story in Star*Fems #2 for AC Comics/Paragon Publications in 1982.
 In 1983, he began working for the leading American comic book publishers, DC Comics and Marvel Comics.
 Bair's first work for "DC was the 'Huntress' backup in Wonder Woman and then JSA Vs America,[sic]" all of which work, he recalls, "was pencilling."
 He produced a range of penciled and inked covers for the company over the following ten years; for Marvel he penciled a backup story for Moon Knight #31 (May 1983), but focused on non-Marvel work until the mid-to-late 1980s.

 Between 1984 and 1985, Bair worked for Eclipse Comics, drawing covers and interior pencils for Aztec Ace, pencils and inks for Crimson Dawn, and backup features for Sabre.

 For these few early years of his career, Bair says he "used my legal name which is Michael Hernandez.
 I chose to change to Bair because it's my mother's maiden name and you have to understand, there are a lot of Hernandez's in comics- I've even got chided over it [laughs].
 It was simple to go with Bair — there are no other Bairs in comics — though I did get a call from Mike Barr over it [laughs]."

 Pencils

 DC Comics

 Bair's major work in the 1980s was providing interior pencils and often inks for DC Comics.
 In particular, he had a long run working on a number of Golden Age-connected characters with Roy Thomas.
 Penciling Infinity, Inc. gave way to some of his most notable works, co-creating the Young All-Stars and Young Allies in the pages of Young All-Stars with Roy and Dann Thomas.

-His pencils graced the pages of Firestorm, and his inks appeared in Captain Atom in the late 1980s, during which time he inked the Catwoman mini-series written by Mindy Newell.
+Bair also worked as a penciler on Firestorm, and his inks appeared in Captain Atom in the late 1980s, during which time he inked the Catwoman mini-series written by Mindy Newell.
 Bair contributed work to DC's guidebook titles, including Secret Origins and Who's Who: The Definitive Directory of the DC Universe from 1985 to 1989.